Animal Cruelty (SA)

-The act establishes an Animal Welfare Advisory Committee, which advises the minister for Environment and Natural Resources on animal welfare issues.
+The act establishes an Animal Welfare Advisory Committee, which advises the minister for Environment and Water on animal welfare issues.
 It also empowers the minister to appoint Inspectors, who investigate alleged animal cruelty and enforce the act’s provisions.
 The bulk of animal law enforcement in South Australia is done by the RSPCA.

 Animal cruelty offences

 Under the act, there is an aggravated offence and a lesser offence of ill-treating an animal.